Copper-tailed hummingbird: Breeding

 The copper-tailed hummingbird's breeding season appaears to include at least January to May.
-The only fully described nest is of S. v. cupreicauda.
+The only fully described nest is of S. c. cupreicauda.
 It was an open cup made of seed down with moss and lichen on the outside, on thin twigs of a small tree 3 m above the ground.
 The clutch size, incubation period, and time to fledging are not known.

 Vocalization

 The copper-tailed hummingbird's song has been variously described as " a short dainty phrase which is repeated several times...tee-djee-tee-djee or tee-tee-djee-ti".
 Calls include a "short buzzy note...tzit..tzit..tzit..." and a "stuttered series of a few short high-pitched notes tsi-tsi-tsi-tsi" on the same pitch.

 Status

 The IUCN has assessed the copper-tailed hummingbird as being of Least Concern, though its population size is not known and is believed to be decreasing due to habitat destruction.
 No specific threats have been identified.
 It is "generally described as fairly common to uncommon, but most populations are fairly isolated."
 Most of the subspecies occur in at least one protected area.
 "Although no specific data have been published on the effects of anthropogenic habitat modification, the Copper-tailed Hummingbird appears to persist in fairly disturbed areas."